Digital healthcare in Finland

 2nd

-Governance of the health system is shared between the Finnish government and the 19 regions
+Governance of the healthcare system is shared between the Finnish government and the 19 regions.

-The Finnish government develops and implements health reforms and policies.
-The regions are responsible for purchasing and caring for their inhabitants at the local level and run the public hospitals.
+The Finnish government develops and implements healthcare reforms and policies.
+The regions are responsible for purchasing and caring for their inhabitants at local level and manage public hospitals.

 - Hospital care, financed by taxes

-- Outpatient care, financed by the Kela Social Institute to which employers contribute for their employees.
+- Outpatient care, financed by the Kela Social Insurance Institute to which employers contribute for their employees.

 Finland is a highly digitized country thanks to its health database system

-- The Finnish health database has been 100% digitized and stores data on the health of the population, making it one of the most comprehensive databases in the world.
+- Finland's health database has been 100% digitized and stores population health data making it one of the most comprehensive databases in the world.

-- Its hospitals are state-of-the-art and provide facilities for testing new health technologies.
-Citizens are more likely to participate in clinical trials than the European average.
+- Hospitals are at the cutting edge of technology and provide facilities for testing new healthcare technologies.
+Citizens are more likely to take part in clinical tests than the European average.
 This is the result of a culture of trust in Finland, where citizens have a high level of confidence in new technologies and in their institutions.

 How do you access the Finnish market?